Resilient individuals can build a resilient community

 Sometimes, bad things happen.
 And you do not really know how to react.
 Still, in many times you are able to find a way to obstacles in your life.
 The process of overcoming challenges is usually called resilience.
 But what is resilience exactly?
 And why resilience is needed for oneself and for the whole community?
 Such kind of questions seems to be quite psychological and philosophical at first glance – and they are in some ways – but actually, they might have a concrete impact on our lives.

 To start from the beginning, let us say that the concept of resilience originally comes from physics and refers to the resistance of the metal.
 Thus, a piece of metal is said to be resilient if it can resist under pressure or even when you try to break it into thousands of pieces.
-In the industrial sector, some materials are especially used for this reason, because it is said that it is uneasy to break them.
+In the industrial sector, some materials are specially used for this reason, because it is said that it is uneasy to break them.

 When it comes to humankind, resilience deals with human vulnerability and the way we are able to face adversity in life.
 For instance, for some people, it takes some time to recover from a disease or from a car accident, but finally, they can make it.
 This is the reason why resilience commonly refers to the ability to overcome obstacles whatever they are.

-However, even though resilience is a proof of physical or psychological strength, this is not a synonym of invulnerability or invincibility.
+However, even though resilience is proof of physical or psychological strength, this is not a synonym of invulnerability or invincibility.
 Resilience does not mean that we have to forget or to erase all the bad things that happened in our lives.
 It means that we can be aware of what happened in the past, that we can find a meaning to it, and that we can consider that there is a lesson to be learned from any difficult situation.
-For instance, you can be aware of your own failures, and you can learn from them in order to make sure that on next time, you will not behave or do it in the same way as before.
+For instance, you can be aware of your own failures, and you can learn from them in order to make sure that next time, you will not behave or do it in the same way as before.